 So Many Roads - The Acre Brothers' first EP: An Overview

 In 2016, The Acre Brothers released their first EP of original music.
-The record, called So Many Roads.
-Recorded at Farm Fresh Studios in Bloomington, Indiana and produced by Dillon and Sam Crawford, So Many Roads shows off the depth and variety of sounds The Acre Brothers are capable of.
-The song Cowboys opens the EP with strummed acoustic guitar and Ben's vocal, only to build into a wall of sound by the end.
+The record, called So Many Roads, was recorded at Farm Fresh Studios in Bloomington, Indiana and produced by Nathan Dillon and Sam Crawford.
+The song Cowboys opens the EP with strummed acoustic guitar and builds into a wall of sound by the end.
 "Cowboys is the first song that came out pretty much complete all at once.
 It was almost a magic experience to write that song.
-I love it" says songwriter/guitarist Nathan.
-The second song, She, was the only song written by both Dillon and Cole.
-It is about a young woman breaking out of set systems and setting off on her own and on her own terms.
-Beat That Path follows She and is also about escaping to some degree.
-It is a crowd favorite with it's "hillbilly funk" groove.
+I love it" says songwriter Nathan.
+The second song, She, is about a young woman breaking out and setting off on her own and on her own terms.
+Beat That Path is a crowd favorite with it's "hillbilly funk" groove.
 The Line is another rocker.
 It serves as a reminder that, while one might want to leave, often problems follow us.
-The last song, Rolling River, almost didn't get recorded.
-"We were really rolling in the studio and had tracked basic tracks for five songs (one song didn't make the album) and I had almost forgotten about recording Rolling River.
-We came back from lunch and Sam had it all set up to record.
-We did it in one take, maybe two.
-I was really happy how it turned out with the dark piano and the bass drum weaving in and out with the over-driven guitars" says Dillon.
+The last song, Rolling River, is a story set on the banks of the Ohio River.
+"Many of my songs have the Ohio running through them.
+The Ohio is a part of me" says Dillon.
 So Many Roads represents a band coming into its own: guitar driven, vocally dynamic, lovingly crafted ROCK AND ROLL.

 So Many Roads Track by Track

-- Cowboys - dreamlike and acoustic builds to wall of sound.
+Cowboys - dreamlike and acoustic builds to wall of sound.

-- She - a song about a young woman coming into her own.
+She - a song about a young woman coming into her own.

-- Beat That Path - "hillbilly funk" groovy song with slide guitar and Hammond organ.
+Beat That Path - "hillbilly funk" groovy song with slide guitar and Hammond organ.

-- The Line - a rocker, warning against running from your troubles.
+The Line - a rocker, warning against running from your troubles.

-- Rolling River - a quiet, brooding acoustic song with undertones of noise.
+Rolling River - a quiet, brooding acoustic song with undertones of noise.